 Misericordia University's Social Work Program curriculum is organized around the Program's primary goal of preparing competent baccalaureate-level generalist practitioners.
 It evolved institutionally from the Religious Sisters of Mercy's own call to compassionate service through the ministries of teaching and healing and developed according to those mandates for curricular content established by the Council on Social Work Education.
-These mandates include a liberal arts perspective, which is also the base for all professional programs at the College, and a professional foundation composed of required social work courses and field practicums designed to provide an integrated experience to educate students in the critical areas of social work values and ethics, diversity, social and economic justice, at-risk populations, human behavior and the social environment, social welfare policies and services, social work practice and research.
+These mandates include a liberal arts perspective, which is also the base for all professional programs at the University, and a professional foundation composed of required social work courses and field practicums designed to provide an integrated experience to educate students in the critical areas of social work values and ethics, diversity, social and economic justice, at-risk populations, human behavior and the social environment, social welfare policies and services, social work practice and research.

 The suggested course sequence outline below constitutes the developmental learning framework for social work majors.

 During the first two years, students study the liberal arts and build knowledge in the areas of diversity, writing, communication, the arts, math, the sciences and history courses.
 Students also take SWK 101 in the spring semester of their sophomore year.